 I love this photo of Byamba.
 Every person that visits and plants a tree is listed in ‘the book’.
 She can remember their names, the organisation they travelled with and just the best, she remembers where they planted their tree.

 Although trees in Mongolia have a long growing period (Mongolia, on average, experiences only 90-120 frost-free days a year) trees help to bind the loose soil and thus are effective against erosion, help reduce wind, dust and desertification, attract rainfall and help build suitable conditions for biodiversity – all very important in the (increasingly) desert steppe environment of Mongolia’s middle Gobi.

 These were the saplings that Turuu and I planted in 2011 when we first started working with Gobi Oasis.
-Above are the saplings newly planted in 2011.
-Below are the saplings again in 2016.
+The top image is the saplings newly planted in 2011.
+The second image are the saplings again in 2016.

 Saxaul trees (Haloxylon ammodendron or saksaul) only exist in Central Asia.
 Known as ‘Zag’ in Mongolian, this a one of the most important vegetation features of the Gobi – with one-quarter of Mongolia’s forested area being covered by this woody shrub.
 Especially in areas of desert and semi-desert, saxaul forests protect the soil from erosion, provide diverse habitats for animals, fodder for wildlife and livestock, and firewood for people.

 The saxaul ranges in size from a large shrub to a small tree.
 The wood is heavy and coarse and the bark is spongy and water-soaked.
 The leaves of the tree are so small that it appears to be without leaves, giving it a dull grey appearance.
 However, the branches of young trees are green and pendulous and it has small yellow flowers.